StarryLeo/starry-vim/README.md

 For example this screen shot demonstrates pressing `,,w`

+## [TextObj-User]

+TextObj-User make it easier to create your own text objects.

+There are many text objects written with TextObj-User, see the [list](https://github.com/kana/vim-textobj-user/wiki).

+starry-vim includes:

+* [vim-textobj-indent]: Text objects for indented blocks of lines.
+* [vim-textobj-entire]: Text objects for entire buffer.
+* [vim-textobj-comment]: Text objects for comments.

 ## [Airline]

 Airline provides a lightweight themable statusline with no external dependencies.
 By default this configuration uses the [Powerline] symbols as separators for different statusline sections but can be configured to use the unicode symbols.